nafizjiwa/REACT-Router/README.md

 #### Now Define Routes to Render for different URL paths
 ###### *Routes are also called views or components*
 2 ways to define routes: JSX or objects.
 Here we use JSX.</br>
-To initialize
+Convert from `route Element --> route object --> initialized router` To initialize
-First, `.createRoutesFromElements` converts JSX route elements into route objects </br>
+First, `.createRoutesFromElements(route element)` converts JSX route elements into route objects </br>
-Second, `.createBrowserRouter` accepts route objects to initalizes and create router objects which is passed into router provider.</br>
+Second, `.createBrowserRouter(route object)` accepts route objects to initalizes and create router objects which is passed into router provider.</br>
+Third, <RouteProvider route={appRouter} />

 First import it.</br>